Description

 Heavy - 220 rounds

-Ammunition stowage per gun 8a Orion, Lion, Queen Mary and Tiger classes: 80 rounds
+Ammunition stowage per gun 9a Orion, Lion, Queen Mary and Tiger classes: 80 rounds

 Iron Duke: 100 rounds

-• ^Ammunition storage given above are the design figures.
-More rounds were added during the war.
+Ammunition storage given above are the design figures.
+When the war started the outfit was increased to about 110 rounds per gun in most ships at least partly by stowing "Ready Rounds" in the turrets and handling rooms.
 Lion was originally given 24 APC, 28 CPC, 28 HE and 6 shrapnel or 86 rounds total per gun.
 During the early part of the war, this was changed to 110 rounds per gun of 33 APC, 38 CPC and 39 HE.
 By the time of Jutland (Skagerrak), she carried 66 APC, 22 CPC and 22 HE.
 The final war outfit was 77 APC (Greenboys) and 33 CPC per gun.
 The outfits for the other 13.5" (34.3 cm) battlecruisers had similar changes.
+I do not have the breakdown for battleships, but they were probably similar to the earlier Bellerophon class which upon completion carried 24 APC, 40 CPC and 16 HE per gun.

 Range